 Tiradentes in the misty morning of the 26thof June, 2010.
 First bikes to arrive at the event.

 I noticed that the quality of the meeting remained the same as last year’s, although the number of motorcyclists has diminished a little maybe in relation to the World Cup games that in Brazil are widely watched by the population on TV.

 Me and my Sundown STX Motard, immediately before leaving Tiradentes - MG to Lavras - MG.
-The two photos that follows show bikes at the main place of the event (square), and an authentic Abutre's style customized bike.
+The two photos that follows show bikes at the main place of the event (square), and a customized trail bike.

 The trip back to Goiânia – GO was very good.
 Road works along the way made the trip more interesting.
 As Brazil was playing Chile (at Johannesburg) that afternoon (Monday, the 28th of June, 2010), the road had less vehicles transiting on it and I could take advantage of that.